When Hillclimbers Beat Genetic Algorithms in Multimodal Optimization: Evolutionary algorithms with niching

-A standard genetic algorithm (sGA) without using diversity preservation techniques is not able to reliably reach the top of the best peak on instances of the multimodal problem generator unless very large population sizes are used~\cite{Lobo:06a}.
-The cited work showed empirically that a multistart hillclimbing algorithm is more efficient than the sGA for solving instances of this class of problems.

-Diversity preservation techniques, commonly referred as \emph{niching}, have been investigated for many years.
-They are especially useful for solving multimodal optimization problems.
-By maintaining diversity in a population of solutions it is expected that the GA can maintain basins of attraction of several optima for long periods of time allowing it to obtain multiple optimal or near-optimal solutions in a single run.
+An evolutionary algorithm which does not uses diversity preservation techniques is not able to find all optima on instances of the multimodal problem generator in a reasonable amount of time.
+Moreover, even if the goal is to reach the single global optimal solution on unequal-height peak instances, such an EA cannot reliably reach the best peak unless very large population sizes are used~\citep{Lobo:06a}.
+The cited work showed empirically that a multistart hillclimbing algorithm is more efficient than a so-called standard EA for solving instances of this class of problems.
+We shall now investigate if the incorporation of niching in an evolutionary algorithm can make them competitive with the multistart hillclimbing strategy on this class of problems.
+By maintaining diversity in a population of solutions the EA can maintain basins of attraction of several optima for long periods of time, hopefully allowing it to discover all optima in a single run.
+We implement and test the following four niched EAs.